Socialism in Egypt: First Egyptian Communist Party

-"For the same reasons, the struggle that the Egyptians merchants and bourgeois intellectuals are waging for the independence of Egypt is objectively a revolutionary struggle, despite the bourgeois origin and bourgeois title of the leaders of Egyptian national movement, despite the fact that they are opposed to socialism; whereas the struggle that the British "Labour" Government is waging to preserve Egypt's dependent position is for the same reason a reactionary struggle, despite the proletarian origin and the proletarian title of the members of the government, despite the fact that they are "for" socialism".
+Joseph Stalin: "For the same reasons, the struggle that the Egyptians merchants and bourgeois intellectuals are waging for the independence of Egypt is objectively a revolutionary struggle, despite the bourgeois origin and bourgeois title of the leaders of Egyptian national movement, despite the fact that they are opposed to socialism; whereas the struggle that the British "Labour" Government is waging to preserve Egypt's dependent position is for the same reason a reactionary struggle, despite the proletarian origin and the proletarian title of the members of the government, despite the fact that they are "for" socialism".

-The early ESP was plagued by internal disputes and divisions, namely between moderates in the Cairo wing who sought to insert the movement as a left-faction of the Wafd and more hardline members in the Alexandria section who believed the party should exist independently of the Wafd.
+The early ESP was plagued by internal disputes and divisions, namely between moderates in the Cairo wing who sought to insert the movement as a left faction of the Wafd and more hardline members in the Alexandria section who believed the party should exist independently of the Wafd.
 Salama Mousa, an early member of the party, criticized Rosenthal as a "radical", declared that "our loyalty to Egypt must be stronger than our loyalty to socialism.
 Independence is our primary goal and socialism is secondary."
 Ultimately, Mousa would leave the movement; the ESP changed its name to the Egyptian Communist Party when it joined the Comintern in 1922.
 Rosenthal himself would be ousted from the party during an internal power struggle with Husni al-Urabi.
 The government planned to deport Rosenthal since November 1922.
 However, since he was born in Ottoman Palestine, he was not a citizen of any European country.
-His legal status remained in limbo until agreeing to a deal with Zaghlul where he would be allowed to remain in Egypt only if he refrained from socialist activities.
+His legal status remained in limbo until he agreed to a deal with Zaghlul, where he would be allowed to remain in Egypt only if he refrained from socialist activities.
 In 1924, the party launched strikes in Alexandria demanding the recognition of their trade unions, the introduction of an eight-hour workday, and legislation for the protection of employees.
 Workers seized the factories, leading to mass arrests and police surveillance of the party.
 In the end, socialist movements were forced underground during the inter-war years due to both external suppression and internal division.
-The Wafd under Zaghloul crushed the early independent ECP in a wave of arrests in by March.
+The Wafd under Zaghloul crushed the early independent ECP in a wave of arrests by March.

-The Wafd and the Problem of the Colonial Bourgeoisie
+The Wafd and the problem of the colonial bourgeoisie

-Traditional Marxist theory argued that liberal revolutions developed before socialist revolutions.
+Traditional Marxist theory argued that liberal revolutions preceded socialist revolutions.
 As Egypt was a mostly feudal country with limited capitalism, an immediate socialist revolution was not possible.

 According to Joseph Stalin, there were three types of "eastern" countries: